 Peripheral artery disease of the legs - self-carePeripheral vascular disease - self-care; Intermittent claudication - self-care

 Peripheral artery disease (PAD) is a narrowing of the blood vessels that bring blood to the legs and feet.
-It can occur when cholesterol and other fatty material (plaque) build-up on the walls of your arteries.
+It can occur when cholesterol and other fatty material (atherosclerotic plaque) build-up on the walls of your arteries.

-The two main symptoms of PAD are pain at rest and cramps in the legs mostly during physical activities (intermittent claudication).
+The symptoms of PAD include cramps in the legs mostly during physical activities (intermittent claudication).
+In severe cases, there may also be pain when the leg is at rest.

 Managing the risk factors can reduce the risk of further cardiovascular damage.
 Treatment mainly includes medicines and rehabilitation.
 In severe case, surgery may also be done.